Configure audit logging

 Enable audit log in data class

-In the Data Class editor, navigate to the tab Audit Log, and configure the following:
+In the Data Class editor, navigate to the Audit Log tab and configure the following:

-- Correlation Id: to identify related log entries.
+- Correlation Id: Identifies related log entries.

 - Log data can be enriched with additional information to make it easier to interpret.
 For instance, logging the

-when an application is deleted allows users to identify what was removed, as it can otherwise be difficult to determine.
+Application IDandApplication Titlewhen an application is deleted allows users to identify what was removed, as it can otherwise be difficult to determine.
 This can be done by enabling the On Delete option for the relevant attributes.

 - Log data can be enriched with additional information to make it easier to interpret.
 For instance, logging the